telgi/boris-bikes-revisited/README.md

 * If bike is broken, user can report bike as broken [x]
 * Docking Station still allows the docking of broken bikes [x]
 * Docking Station cannot release a bike if it is broken [x]

+### *Bike Delivery*

+* Garage is an object that has as an empty container attribute for storing vans [x]
+* Garage can add a new van to match user demand [x]
+* Garage also has as an empty container attribute for storing bikes [x]
+* Garage can release a van from its container [x]
+* Van is an object that has as an empty container attribute for storing bikes [x]
+* Van can pick up a broken bike from a docking station []
+* Van can deliver a broken bike back to the garage []
+* Garage can store a van into its container []
+* Garage can fix a bike and change its status to 'working' []
+* Van can deliver fixed bike back to docking station []